eavurela/infra_cloud/TP_INFRA.md

 		fdisk /dev/sdc

 		root@sshfs-server:~# fdisk /dev/sdc

 		Welcome to fdisk (util-linux 2.34).
 		Changes will remain in memory only, until you decide to write them.
 		Be careful before using the write command.
 		Device does not contain a recognized partition table.
 		Created a new DOS disklabel with disk identifier 0x5c0c924e.

+Creamos una nueva tabla de particiones vacía DOS

 	Command (m for help): o

 Created a new DOS disklabel with disk identifier 0x066099e5.